 The passing of a loved one is often a surreal and challenging experience for a family.
 We may find ourselves feeling heartbroken and in pain at our loss, while simultaneously having bittersweet remembrances about their quirks, their habits, their favorite hobbies, all the little details we didn’t even know we recognized.
 Even though it is difficult and emotional, we try to remember all the little details, so that we don’t feel overwhelmed with all the arrangements and phone calls and decisions that must be made.

 This is one of the reasons why selecting an appropriate urn for your loved one becomes a significant moment for those in mourning.
 After a passing, some of us find ourselves remembering mom’s affinity for the color blue because it reminded her of the beach, or how grandma always got a kick out of wearing gold bangles around her wrist.
-Colors often represent personalities, moods, or emotions, and it’s important to select just the right color urn for your loved one.
+Colors often represent personalities, moods, or emotions, and it’s important to select just the right color urn for ashes for adults.
 When you glance upon the urn, years from now, that deep cobalt blue might still remind you of your grandfather’s eyes, or the shiny lavender urn might evoke a sense of laughter and contentment that you always felt around your mother.
 These bittersweet memories of your loved one can help guide you to selecting the most appropriate color urn you want them to rest in.

 The material of the urn is also another consideration to make.
 Brass urns are sturdy and durable, so you know they’re safe.
 Wooden urns feel homey and natural, while still elegant and proud.
 Marble or stone urns are elegant and classy, with such simplicity of style.
 If you want to place their urns into the earth, some urns are even biodegradable.
 Metallic urns have an eye-catching sheen and can be engraved with various remembrances.